becoinc/sdk_resources/beco_sdk_android_user_guide.md

   * Environment
 5. Special Required Implementation Steps
   * Add String to Ensure SDK Scanning Persistence in a Multi-App Scenario
-  * Background to Foreground AltBeacon Performance Workaround
+  * Call `startScan` at Each Instance of App State Transition from Background (or Killed/Swiped) to Foreground
   * Disable Android Studio's Instant Run Feature
 6. Project Configuration
   * Permissions and Features